 In case you don’t take corrective action before the deadline, collection efforts can take effect without further warning.
 The IRS can begin levying your bank accounts, garnishing wages, or seizing assets like your car or home.
 It can also target our Social Security benefits and retirement accounts.

 Additionally, even after receiving a Notice of Intent to Levy, you still have the legal right to request a Collection Due Process (CDP) hearing by filing IRS Form 12153.
-However, the request must be made within the 30-day time window.
+However, taxpayers must submit the request within the 30-day time window.

 Consequences of Ignoring the IRS Notice

-Once the IRS crosses that 30-day mark and there’s a response from you, they don’t need further permission to begin seizing assets.
+Once the IRS crosses that 30-day mark and there’s a response from you, they do not need further permission to begin seizing assets.
 What started as a letter may result in consequences that may affect your income, property, and long-term financial health.
 These consequences are:

-What to Do if You Receive a Notice of Intent to Levy
+What Should You Do if You Receive a Notice of Intent to Levy?

-A very important action you ought to take after receiving an IRS Notice of Intent to Levy is to act immediately, especially if you have seriously delinquent tax debt.
+A very important action we recommend taking after receiving an IRS Notice of Intent to Levy is to act immediately, especially if you have seriously delinquent tax debt.
 Beyond being a warning, the notice signifies that the IRS is giving you one final chance to resolve the debt before deciding to levy.
 Let’s break down the steps you should take:

 Don’t Ignore the Notice

-Ignoring a levy notice is a costly mistake that shouldn’t be made by any taxpayer.
+Ignoring a levy notice is a costly mistake that no taxpayer should make.
 If the IRS doesn’t get any response regarding the notice, they will go ahead and seize your assets, mostly starting with your wages or bank accounts.

 Get a Tax Professional Involved